Boardwalk Kaitoke Hot Springs Track

 From the hot pools, after a brief, steep climb and descent, the track joins Tramline Track with reminders of loggers’ toil and journeys of 80 years ago.
 Soon after, Peach Tree Track appears on the left and the climb to the summit begins through regenerating forest.

-Thirty minutes from the summit, the track passes Mt Heale and Mt Heale Hut.
+Thirty to forty-five minutes from the summit, the track passes Mt Heale and Mt Heale Hut.
 Wake up to wide views from the northwest through to the south.

 Start Kaitoke Hot Springs Track from Whangaparapara Road.